-- Eco mode
+Eco mode means:

-80% reduction of the transmission power in standby mode and when making calls.
-Eco mode is particularly ideal when the handset(s) and the base station are close together, e.g. when the phone is being used in an office.
+80% reduction of the transmission power in standby operation and when making calls.
+Eco mode is available when the handset(s) and the base station are close together, e.g. when the phone is being used in an office.